MobleyLab/benchmarksets/README.md

 - v1.1.1 ([10.5281/zenodo.254619](http://doi.org/10.5281/zenodo.254619)): Adds input files for host-guest benchmarks; some revisions to text as recommended by Annual Reviews.
 See release notes for more details.

 ## Changes not yet in a release
+- Consistent kekulization of SMILES strings for aromatics
+- Addition of Annual Reviews copyright remarks in TeX and README

 ## Manifest